verticalsoftware/vertical-spectreconsolelogger/docs/custom-renderer.md

 ## Basic Implementation

 There are only two requirements for a basic implementation.
-We need to create a class that implements `ITemplateRenderer`, and we need that class to expose the placeholder so it can be matched in the output template.
+We need to create a class that implements `ITemplateRenderer`, and we need that class to define the placeholder so it can be matched in the output template.

 For this example, let's assume there is a type called `IncrementingId`.
 It simply encapsulates a 128-bit identitifer that increments for every new value that is instantiated.
 The snippet below creates a renderer for this type.